ropensci-archive/bomrang/README.md

 -   **TAS** - Tasmania
 -   **VIC** - Victoria
 -   **WA** - Western Australia
--   **AUS** - Australia, returns national forecast including all states
+-   **AUS** - Australia, returns national forecast including all states/territories.

 #### Results

-The function, `get_precis_forecast()` will return a tidy data frame of the weather forecast for the daily forecast with the following fields,
+The function, `get_precis_forecast()`, will return a tidy data frame of the weather forecast for the daily forecast with the following fields:

 -   **aac** - AMOC Area Code, *e.g.*, WA\_MW008, a unique identifier for each location
 -   **start\_time\_local** - Start of forecast date and time in local TZ